Last Updated on December 23, 2022

 I’m one of those travelers who immerse herself in local life.
-I try out my fractured language skills, wander down non-touristy side streets, and shop at community grocery stores, all of which provide a peek into a society’s culture.
+I try out my fractured language skills and wander down non-touristy side streets.
+I also shop at community grocery stores, all of which provide a peek into a society’s culture.

-While in Rio de Janeiro for a week recently, I visited a food store every day looking at such things as the milk on the shelves and even an assortment of sausages that rivaled those in a German deli in Berlin.
+While in Rio de Janeiro for a week recently, I visited a food store every day.
+I looked at such things as milk and even an assortment of sausages rivaling a German deli in Berlin.

 Rio Like a Local – An Insatiable Appetite for Garlic

 But the area that stopped me in my tracks was the produce section.
 There I stood staring at garlic bins that took up the space of an American-sized living room.
-Honestly, you have never seen so much heaped-up garlic in your life, which helped me quickly understand why garlic is the official community aroma throughout the residential neighborhoods around Rio.
+Honestly, you have never seen so much heaped-up garlic in your life.
+That helped me quickly understand why garlic is the official community aroma throughout the residential neighborhoods around Rio.